Your 2026 Guide to the Tax Residency Certificate in the UAE for Individuals

 Q1.
 What is a tax residency certificate for individuals in the UAE?

 An official document issued by the UAE's Federal Tax Authority (FTA) that certifies an individual's tax residency status in the country.
-It is primarily used to claim benefits under Double Taxation Avoidance Agreements (DTAAs) signed by the UAE.
+It is primarily used to claim benefits under Double Taxation Avoidance Agreements (DTAAs) signed by the UAE, and it may also be presented to foreign authorities to establish UAE tax status for treaty purposes.

 Q2.
 Who is eligible for a tax residency certificate?